corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes-notary.md

 # CENM Notary Helm Chart

-This Helm chart is to configure, deploy and run a Corda Notary.
+This Helm chart is to configure, deploy, and run a Corda Notary on Kubernetes.

 ## Example usage